dependabot/dependabot-script/README.md

 If you don't want to setup the machine where the script will be executed, you could run the script within a `dependabot/dependabot-core` container.
 In order to do that, you'll have to pull the image from Docker Hub and mount your working directory into the container.

-You'll also have to set several environment variables to make the script work with your configuration, as specified in the documentation.
+You'll also have to set several [environment variables](#environment-variables) to make the script work with your configuration, as specified above.
+(You can find how to pass environment variables to your container in [Docker run reference](https://docs.docker.com/engine/reference/run/#env-environment-variables).)

 Steps: